Kivi-Vuorilehto/cybersec_project_25/README.md

 ### A7:2017 - Cross-Site Scripting (XSS)
 The textarea is completely unsanitised and Javascript can be sent through it to any user who loads it.
-An [example](https://github.com/Kivi-Vuorilehto/cyberserc_project_25/blob/main/baseproject/screenshots/xss-before-exploit.png) showcasing that and it's effect
+An [example](https://github.com/Kivi-Vuorilehto/cyberserc_project_25/blob/main/baseproject/screenshots/xss-before-exploit.png) showcasing that and its effect
 [before](https://github.com/Kivi-Vuorilehto/cyberserc_project_25/blob/main/baseproject/screenshots/xss-before-effect.png) and
 [after](https://github.com/Kivi-Vuorilehto/cyberserc_project_25/blob/main/baseproject/screenshots/xss-after.png) fixing it are in screenshots.
 The [fix](https://github.com/Kivi-Vuorilehto/cyberserc_project_25/blob/main/chatroom/templates/chatroom/index.html#L18) is on L18 of chatroom/templates/chatroom/index.html